 Next use your finger to poke a hole through the middle of the circle and reshape as needed until you have a wreath shape.
 You’ll need to add the chocolate candies right away while the marshmallows mixture is still sticky.

-Stick them in the fridge to set faster, and store in airtight containers if you won’t be serving them right away.
+- Stick them in the fridge to set faster if needed.

 Christmas Wreath Cookies